 Your debt problem does not define you as a person.
 If,on top of the common issues identified above, you have made poor spending decisions in the past, this is not a reflection of your character.
 It is merely a bad habit which you can fix with the right information, strategy and a bit of time.
 From this more self-compassionate headspace, you can address the problem and get your finances, and your life, back on track.
 As a starting point, you can consider our comprehensive guides on budgeting and debt consolidation.

 Should your problem require more drastic measures, and debt has really gotten on top of you, we can help with a more head-on option.
-We are a Non Profit, Community Interest Company specialising in debt advice for the residents of Scotland.
+We specialise in debt advice for the residents of Scotland.
 Our expert advisors are FCA approved and have helped over 16,000 people to become debt free.
 For free debt advice, give us a call today on 0141 221 0999 or find out if you qualify for a debt solution in 60 seconds.
 This could be your first step towards a debt-free, stress-free future.